By Shabana Ansari

 “Dancing is a great way for people of all ages to get and stay in shape.
 Besides being fun, moving our bodies to music has many positive health benefits.
 Depending on your goals, a dance class is a fun way to not only improve your health but also a great opportunity to meet new people.”

 Nubia, a settlement counsellor at the Catholic Centre for Immigrants (CCI), is a certified dance instructor.
-A graduate in Fine Arts, she has been conducting dance classes for newcomers every Friday since the last eight years.
+A graduate in Fine Arts, she has been conducting dance classes for newcomers every Friday for the last eight years.
 What has kept her going all these years is the difference she is making in the lives of her clients.

 “Someone once told me that my dance class is the highlight of her week.
 I haven’t looked back since then!”